FrappeFortyTwo/avens/README.md

 That's all !

 You can add it to startup for a more seamless experience.

 If something doesn't work, delete all files except the binary and run it.
 This should recreate all necessary files with defaults.
+If the issue persists, you can report it here or reach out to me [here](https://twitter.com/frappefortytwo).

 See [releases](github.com/FrappeFortyTwo/avens/releases) for available packages.